shreyabirthare/public_lab2/README.md

 At the top of this README file, add the name(s) and umass email address(es) of all the team members.
 Also, if you are working in a group, briefly describe how the work is divided.

-Your solution should contain source code for both parts separately.
+1. Your solution should contain source code for both parts separately.
 Inside the `src` directory, you should have a separate folder for each component/microservice, e.g., a `client` folder for client code, a `front-end` folder for the front-end service, etc.

-The docker files and Docker compose files should be placed under the root folder.
+2. The docker files and Docker compose files should be placed under the root folder.
 Also, include a `build.sh` script that can build all your images.
 This script should be able to build your images on Edlab machines.

-A short README file on how to run your code.
+3. A short README file on how to run your code.
 Include build/make files if you created any, otherwise the README instructions on running the code  should provide details on how to do so.

-Submit the following additional documents inside the docs directory.
-1) A Brief design document (1 to 2 pages) that explains your design choices (include citations if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages) for part 3 showing plots and making observations.
+4. Submit the following additional documents inside the docs directory.
+1) A  design document (2-3 pages) that explains your design choices (include citations if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages) for part 3 showing plots and making observations.

-Submit your test cases in the test directory.
+5. Submit your test cases in the test directory.
 Attach sample output of test cases on the docs directory.

-Your GitHub repo is expected to contain many commits with proper commit messages (which is good programming practice).
+6. Your GitHub repo is expected to contain many commits with proper commit messages (which is good programming practice).
 Use GitHub to develop your lab and not just to submit the final version.
 We expect a reasonable number of commits and meaningful commit messages from both members of the group (there is no "target" number of commits that is expected, just enough to show you are using GitHub as one should).

+Notes:
+ -  Since this is a graduate class, we assume you know how to write a good design doc.
+Writing proper technical descriptions to discuss the details of your system is an important aspect of designing systems.
+To see some examples, please refer to https://www.designdocs.dev/library for how well-known open-source projects provide good design docs.
+We strongly suggest using a format such as the one in https://github.com/aws/eks-anywhere/blob/main/designs/single-node-cluster.md to write your design doc, and it should include sections such as Introduction, Objective, Solutions overview/architecture, APIs, Testing, List of known issues/Alternatives, etc.

 ## Grading Rubric